sjotterman/lpthw/README.md

 lpthw
 =====

-Working my way through the exercises in Learn Python the Hard WAy
+Working my way through the exercises in Learn Python the Hard Way